Morgan Wertz, M. Ed, Director of Education

 Katy Rabenold, M. Ed, BCBA, is the Regional Director of Education for New Story’s Central Region.
 Katy has expertise in special education and applied behavior analysis.
 Katy has more than 17 years of experience working with children with various mental health diagnoses, autism and emotional and/or behavioral disabilities within the community and academic settings.

-Katy joined New Story in 2007 as a Behavior Specialist Consultant in the community based setting.
-During this time Katy was awarded the Star of Excellence in promoting recovery and resiliency in children from Magellan Health Services.
-Shortly after, Katy transitioned to a Behavior Consultant in the school setting and eventually the Director of Education for two New Story Schools.
-In 2016 she was promoted to Regional Director of Education.
+Katy joined New Story in 2007 as a Behavior Specialist Consultant in the community-based setting.
+During this time, Katy was awarded the Star of Excellence in promoting recovery and resiliency in children from Magellan Health Services.
+Shortly after, Katy transitioned to a Behavior Consultant in the school setting, and eventually became the Director of Education for two New Story Schools.
+In 2016, she was promoted to Regional Director of Education.

-Katy has Pennsylvania teaching certifications in Special Education for the Visually Impaired and Blind K-21, Elementary Education K-6, and Special Education K-21.
-She obtained her Bachelor’s degree from Kutztown University and Master’s degree from Lehigh University.
+Katy earned Pennsylvania teaching certifications in special education for the visually impaired and blind K-21, elementary education K-6 and special education K-21.
+She obtained her bachelor’s degree from Kutztown University and her master’s degree from Lehigh University.
 Katy earned the status of Board Certified Behavior Analyst from Penn State University.